 22nd February 2021

-Every now and again, mainly as a hobby but also to sell and to use as an advertising tool, I’ll create a piece of graphic design or commercial art and have printed a limited run to sell or to give away.
+Every now and again, mainly as a hobby but also to sell and to use as an advertising tool, I’ll create a piece of graphic design, commercial art or poster and have printed a limited run to sell or to give away.

 A year or two ago I heard guitar legend Jimi Hendrix – in his brief but blinding 4 year or so years in the music spotlight – played a gig in a small Newcastle club, as a result of his friendship with once bass guitarist of The Animals and then manager Chas Chandler who brought him to the city on a small UK tour.